-Publication details for Professor Simon HackettHackett, S. & Masson, H. (2006).
+Publication details for Professor of Child Abuse and Neglect Simon HackettHackett, S. & Masson, H. (2006).
 Young people who have sexually abused: what do they (and their parents) want from professionals?
 Children & Society 20(3): 183-195.

 - ISSN/ISBN: 0951-0605, 1099-0860

 - DOI: 10.1002/CHI.873

 - Further publication details on publisher web site

 - Durham Research Online (DRO) - may include full text

 Author(s) from Durham